-In these cases, qualifying documentation shall be provided that attests to the faculty member's ability to understand and convey the essentials of a specific discipline or field in a collegiate environment and to understand student learning through ongoing collection and analysis of appropriate data.
-Qualifying documentation include academic transcripts, documentation of professional experience, professional letters of support, relevant and current certifications/licenses, publications, awards and other third-party recognition, and/or other pertinent items.
+Faculty may be deemed qualified based on academic credentials, equivalent experience or some combination thereof; and periodic evaluation that demonstrates that they are appropriately qualified.
+In these cases, qualifying documentation that attests to the faculty member's ability to understand and convey the essentials of a specific discipline or field in a collegiate environment and to understand student learning through ongoing collection and analysis of appropriate data shall be provided.
+Qualifying documentation include academic transcripts, documentation of professional experience, professional letters of support, relevant and current certifications/licenses publications, awards and other third-party recognition, and/or other pertinent items.)